Parallel Execution in Selenium

-To understand how to run scripts in parallel, let’s first understand
+To understand how to run scripts in parallel, you first need to know how Selenium isolates each browser through sessions.

 Why do we need Session Handling?

-During test execution, the Selenium WebDriver has to interact with the browser all the time to execute given commands.
-At the time of execution, it is also possible that, before current execution completes, someone else starts execution of another script, in the same machine and in the same type of browser.
+During test execution, the Selenium WebDriver has to interact with the browser at every step to execute given commands.
+While that test runs, another user may launch a second script on the same machine and the same type of browser.

 Session Handling